DevoInc/python-sdk/docs/api/task.md

 | status | Integer | Numeric value  that especify the error code.0 - OK 1 - Invalid request |
 | object | Object | Job_Status Object, containing the current status of the Job |

-    - Job_Status Object: Object that contains the information needed to check the status of the Query that is forwarding the response to the targets.
-    (**Warning:** This Object contains information as we actually consider is needed, probably this object will be extended in the future depending of the needs and experience gained)
+- **Job_Status Object**: Object that contains the information needed to check the status of the Query that is forwarding the response to the targets. (**Warning:** This Object contains information as we actually consider is needed, probably this object will be extended in the future depending of the needs and experience gained)

 | Field Name | Type  | Description |
 |------------|-------|-------------|